searel-lab/old_website/content/authors/ss/_index.md

 ---

 Sheenu Sharma is a recent addition to the team as she joined us very recently in 2019.
 She holds a Master's degree in Botany from Kurukshetra University, Kurukshetra.
 Her primary research interests include ecosystem ecology of the urban environments.

+**Research Title:** Identification and assessment of multifunctionality approaches in the urban ecosystem for their services in a changing environment
+**Research Area:** Urban ecology, Ecosystem multifunctionality; Ecosystem services